SK-EID/mid-rest-php-client/README.md

 You have two options for asking status of authentication session.
 You can configure long polling which means that the server doesn't respond immediately to session status request but waits until there is input from user (User has entered PIN1 or pressed cancel) or if there is a timeout.
-However this blocks the thread on caller's side and may be unwanted.
+However, this blocks the thread on caller's side and may be unwanted.
 For this there is also option to withPollingSleepTimeoutSeconds(2) which means that the client keeps making requests towards the server every 2 seconds.